CIRALabs/high-assurance-dids-with-dns/sandbox/SUBDOMAIN.md

 A technical prototype has been developed to demonstrate the did doc verification process as part of a trusted root domain.

+### Prototype

 Prototype is live at:

 - [trustroot.ca](https://trustroot.ca)
 - [credentials.trustroot.ca](https://credentials.trustroot.ca)
 - [community.trustroot.ca](https://community.trustroot.ca)

+### W3C Conformance

+- DID doc roofs are conformant to [W3C Recommendation Draft: Verifiable Credential Data Integrity 1.0](https://www.w3.org/TR/vc-data-integrity/)

+### Independent Verification

-The python script for independent verification is [here](./scripts/verify_did.py)
+A python script has been developed to test independent verification [here](./scripts/verify_did.py)

-### DID doc independent verification steps for a high-assurance did:web identifier

-For a high-assurance did:web, the following checks are carried out:
+The following checks are carried out for a high assurance did:web

 1. Retrieve DID doc, check to see if valid format
 2. Determine from header the appropriate signature verification process.
 (3 are currently defined for the prototype)